NYUCCL/psiTurk/CONTRIBUTING.md

 The little dictators are not required to create pull requests when proposing changes to the project.

-### Is it possible to become a little dictator if I'm not in the gureckis lab?
+### Is it possible to become a little dictator if I'm not in the Gureckis lab?

 Yes, we will accept new dictators from people esp. engaged and helpful in improving the project.